hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/modifiers.rst

 White Balance Modifier
 ----------------------

-Use it to adjust the white balance by choosing the color that should be white.
+Used to adjust the white balance by choosing the color that should be white.

 .. index:: Video Sequencer Modifiers; Sound Equalizer Modifier